-Recruitment Provide general information about the Chapter's Recruitment Ideals (qualities sought in members, ensembles in which you primarily recruit from, methods to promote the atmosphere of inclusion, etc.) and a descriptive list of each planned recruitment activity, as well as the dates in which they will occur.
+Provide general information about the Chapter's Recruitment Ideals (qualities sought in members, ensembles in which you primarily recruit from, methods to promote the atmosphere of inclusion, etc.) and a descriptive list of each planned recruitment activity, as well as the dates in which they will occur.
 If a specific date is not confirmed, include the anticipated date and time.

-Prospective Member Requirements Provide a list of requirements for Prospective Members to be considered for candidacy (e.g. input from the DOB/Band Staff, attending an interview, GPA requirement, year in school, etc.).
-Bids for Candidacy Describe the process of notifying Prospective Members of their selection to be a membership candidate (e.g. Bid, Letter Distribution, E-Mail, etc.).
+Prospective Member Requirements

+Provide a list of requirements for Prospective Members to be considered for candidacy (e.g. input from the DOB/Band Staff, attending an interview, GPA requirement, year in school, etc.).

+Bids for Candidacy

+Describe the process of notifying Prospective Members of their selection to be a membership candidate (e.g. Bid, Letter Distribution, E-Mail, etc.).
 You will also need to describe the process in which you inform Prospective Members when they have NOT been selected to be a Membership Candidate.
-Calendar A comprehensive calendar of the entire process from recruitment to 3rd Degree.
-Start times for each event should be listed on this calendar.